 Van solar panels are often sold in kits and these can seem like good value.
 However, it’s only good value if you actually want all of the components in the kit.
 Decide what you want/need and then decide if there is a kit to match your needs.
-If not, buy the parts separately.
-From our research we didn’t find any kits that offered us a significant saving.

 When choosing a solar panel for your campervan you will be faced with a number of choices.
 First you need to work out your van’s power demands, then you need to decide if you want a permanently fixed panel or are happy with a portable panel.

 If you decide on a fixed panel, next you need to determine what size panel will fit on your van.
 Now you know the wattage and physical size permitted, your budget will determine if you can afford flexible or rigid panels.